cshen329/blog/_posts/2021-05-07-the-20-hour-rule.markdown

 In the TED talk, Josh Kaufman talked about how the 10K hours rule is a social media lie and you can get reasonably good at a skill by 20 hours and how to do it.

-It really speaks to a perfectionist like me, who procrastinate on learning new skills because I habitually set too high standards for myself and learning new things becomes scary.
+It really speaks to a perfectionist like me, who procrastinates on learning new skills because I habitually set too high standards for myself and learning new things becomes scary.

 **My notes:**